Hi, I’m Hannah. Welcome to my website.

 I am available for international expedition work – please get in touch if you’re looking for a doctor for your expedition team.

-I am passionate about teaching mountain medicine and can provide tailored lectures and interactive workshops for medical professionals, outdoor professionals and outdoor enthusiasts.
+I am passionate about teaching mountain medicine and can provide tailored lectures and interactive workshops for students, medical professionals, outdoor professionals and outdoor enthusiasts.

 I was part of the teaching faculty at the 2019 BMC/BMMS (British Mountaineering Council/British Mountain Medicine Society) Mountain Medicine Weekend.
 I ran workshops for non-medics (many of whom were outdoor professionals) on both Primary Survey for Casualty Assessment and Hypothermia Management.
 I have also delivered talks on a range of mountain medicine topics for various walking and climbing groups as well as student wilderness medical societies.